ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 Compatible with v73 of Lethal Company.

-> **This mod requires [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed to avoid some item placement issues.
+> **This mod requires [DawnLib](https://thunderstore.io/c/lethal-company/p/TeamXiaolan/DawnLib/) installed to avoid some item placement issues.
+However it is completely possible to not have it installed and instead rely on [LethalLib](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/) and [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) if wanted.
 [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) can also be installed to improve item rotations.** For more info, check the compatibility notes below.

 ##